 Mr Mah is a graduate of the University of Melbourne, Australia with a Bachelor of Commerce.
-He also a Fellow of Certified Practising Accountants in Australia and Institute of Singapore Chartered Accountants and Associate of Institute of Chartered Accountants in Australia.
+He also a Fellow of Certified Practising Accountants in Australia and Institute of Singapore Chartered Accountants and Institute of Chartered Accountants in Australia.

-Mr Anthony Lim Weng Kin
+Mr Anthony Lim Weng Kin Director

 Mr Anthony Lim, a Non-Executive Independent Director, joined the CapitaLand Board on 11 August 2017 and was last re-elected as a Director at CapitaLand's Annual General Meeting on 30 April 2018.
-He is a Member of CapitaLand's Strategy, Investment and Finance Committee.
+He is a Member of CapitaLand's Strategy, Investment and Finance Committee, and Audit Committee.
+He is also a Director of CapitaLand Hope Foundation.

-Mr Lim is presently a Member of Institute of International Education, Scholar Rescue Fund Selection Committee and Teach For All Global Advisory Council.
+Mr Lim is presently a Director of DBS Group Holdings Ltd. (listed on the SGX-ST).
+He is also a Member of Institute of International Education, Scholar Rescue Fund Selection Committee and Teach For All Global Advisory Council.

 Mr Lim was previously a Director of Vista Oil & Gas S.A.B. de C.V. (listed on Mexican Stock Exchange).
+He was an Advisor of Ripple Labs Singapore Pte.
+Ltd.